rohan843/GameRecommenderEngine/README.md

 Multiple GET routes exist on the server, each corresponding to one of the many web pages of the website.

-One POST route also exists.
+A POST route also exists.
 This is the endpoint to which the script monitoring the user actions on the frontend sends the UserAction objects (they are forwarded to the DBModify server, as described previously).

+Another POST route exists (`/new_user_refresh`), where the request to refresh the new user data is made whenever the demo based new user is refreshed on the website.
+This triggers another post request to the DBModify Server, to cause this refresh.

 ### Caching